jiachenyee/IDAssignment2/README.md

   - Location:
       - Spin The Wheel Game Page
   - Purpose:
-      - hi
+      - To earn and collect free products by spinning the wheel.
   - Description
+      - This is a gamification feature.
-      - There is a wheel is divided into 10 portions, each containing different products.
+      - The wheel is divided into 10 equal portions, each containing a different product.
-      - The total number of spins, which is determined from the previous dot game, is displayed at the top of the page.
+      - The spins available, which is collected from the previous dot game, will be displayed at the top of the page.
-      - When the user click on the spin button, the wheel would automatically spin at random speeds.
+      - Upon clicking the "SPIN" button, the wheel will start to spin at random timings and the product won is determined by the location of that product with reference to the position of the arrow image.
-      - The item would be determined through by selecting the item based on its position closest to the arrow.
+      - An pop-up card will appear, showing the name of the product won.
+      - The item is immediately stored in their cart as a single free item.
-      - The item will be added to the cart immediately.
+      - The users can continue to spin and win products with the remaining spins.
+      - When the spins left is 0, clicking on the "Continue" button in the pop-up card will bring the users back to the cart page.
   - {display}